Computer science in sport: Historical background

-Going back in history, computers in sports were used for the first time in the 1960s, when the main purpose was to accumulate sports information.
+Computers in sports were used for the first time in the 1960s, when the main purpose was to accumulate sports information.
 Databases were created and expanded in order to launch documentation and dissemination of publications like articles or books that contain any kind of knowledge related to sports science.
-Until the mid-1970s also the first organization in this area called IASI (International Association for Sports Information) was formally established.
+In the mid-1970s, IASI (International Association for Sports Information) was formally established, the first organization in this area.
 Congresses and meetings were organized more often with the aim of standardization and rationalization of sports documentation.
-Since at that time this area was obviously less computer-oriented, specialists talk about sports information rather than sports informatics when mentioning the beginning of this field of science.
+Since at that time this area was less computer-oriented, specialists talk about sports information rather than sports informatics when mentioning the beginning of this field of science.

 Based on the progress of computer science and the invention of more powerful computer hardware in the 1970s, also the real history of computer science in sport began.
-This was as well the first time when this term was officially used and the initiation of a very important evolution in sports science.
+This was as well the first time when this term was officially used and the initiation of an evolution in sports science.

 In the early stages of this area statistics on biomechanical data, like different kinds of forces or rates, played a major role.
 Scientists started to analyze sports games by collecting and looking at such values and features in order to interpret them.
 Later on, with the continuous improvement of computer hardware — in particular microprocessor speed – many new scientific and computing paradigms were introduced, which were also integrated in computer science in sport.
 Specific examples are modeling as well as simulation, but also pattern recognition, and design.

 As another result of this development, the term 'computer science in sport' has been added in the encyclopedia of sports science in 2004.

 Areas of research

-The importance and strong influence of computer science as an interdisciplinary partner for sport and sport science is mainly proven by the research activities in computer science in sport.
+The influence of computer science as an interdisciplinary partner for sport and sport science can be shown by the research activities in computer science in sport.
 The following IT concepts are thereby of particular interest: